Cekomo/Lanternity/README.md

 - If the lamb is in use, it's position changes instantly after jumping (minor-animation).
 - Create a new class that controls lantern actions wrt conditions
 - Spirit Scanner class does not work properly
+- When the code is adjusted during run, getter methods inside PlayerProperties script throw exception.

 # Parts to be refactored
 - Split playerMovement script